-Retired Specialist (US Army) Jeff Ward signed up for the Army a week after high school, spending two years with the Army and another six with the National Guard.
-Although he was offered many career paths by the military, Jeff chose to follow his passion in the culinary field.
-After serving in the Army mess hall, he continued to culinary school in New York where he received his associates degree.
-Then it was off to apply his culinary talents in the Las Vegas casinos.
+A week after high school, Jeff Ward signed up for the Army.
+Overall, he spent two years with the Army and another six with the National Guard.
+Although the military offered many career paths, Jeff chose to follow his culinary passion.
+After serving in the Army mess hall, he continued to culinary school in New York.
+There, he received his associates degree.
+Next, it was off to apply his culinary talents in the Las Vegas casinos.